 From the airport to the city centre Copenhagen

-Most travelers arrive in Copenhagen by plane, and the airport is just 15 minutes from the city center: you can take the train to Central Station, or the M2 subway line to Nørreport or Kongens Nytorv.
+Most travelers arrive in Copenhagen by air, with the airport just 15 minutes from the city center.
+It can be reached by train to Central Station, or by metro on line M2 to Nørreport or Kongens Nytorv.
 Tickets cost around DKK 36.
 The metro runs 24 hours a day, with a frequency of 20 minutes in the evening and once an hour at night.

 For further information, visit the airport website www.cph.dk/en